rreece/markdown-memo/README.md

 Word count
 ----------------------------------

-Note that word-count and page-count plots are generated when you call make.
+Note that word-count and page-count plots are generated when you call `make pdf`.
 You might want to keep these around in the `README.md` for your document.

 ![my pages](wordcount/pages.png)